In Flames

-In Flames is a Swedish melodic death metal band from Gothenburg, formed in 1990.
-They are considered one of the pioneering acts of the Gothenburg metal scene, which also includes bands such as At the Gates and Dark Tranquillity.
-Their lineup has changed several times, with vocalist Anders Fridén and lead guitarist Björn Gelotte being the only consistent members since 1995.
-Since the departure of Strömblad in 2010, no original members remain with the band.
+In Flames is a Swedish heavy metal band from Gothenburg, formed in 1990.
+They are considered pioneers of the Gothenburg metal scene, which also includes bands such as At the Gates and Dark Tranquillity.
+Their lineup has changed several times.
+Vocalist Anders Fridén and lead guitarist Björn Gelotte are the only consistent members since 1995.
+Since the departure of Jesper Strömblad in 2010, no original members remain with the band.
 The band has sold over two million records worldwide.

-During the band's early years, In Flames had a varying group of musicians recording with them, including many session musicians.
-By the release of Colony (1999), the group had established a stable lineup.
-Their sixth studio album Reroute to Remain (2002) showed the band moving toward a newer style of music that moved further away from melodic death metal and closer to alternative metal.
-This decision was criticized by fans of the group's heavier metal sound; however, it increased the band's mainstream audience and bolstered their album sales.
+During the band's early years, In Flames had a varying group of recording musicians, including many session musicians.
+By the release of Colony (1999), the group had a stable lineup.
+Their sixth studio album, Reroute to Remain (2002), moved toward a newer style further away from melodic death metal and closer to alternative metal.
+Fans of the group's heavier sound criticized this shift; however, it increased the band's mainstream audience and bolstered album sales.

-Since the band's inception, In Flames have released fourteen studio albums, three EPs, and two live DVDs, their latest release being their fourteenth studio album Foregone in 2023.
-In Flames has been nominated for ten Swedish Grammis Awards winning seven of them; including “Hard Rock/Metal Album of the Year” category in 2005 for Soundtrack to Your Escape, 2007 for Come Clarity, 2009 for A Sense of Purpose, and most recently in 2024 for Foregone.
+Since the band's inception, In Flames have released fourteen studio albums, three EPs, and two live DVDs.
+Their latest release was their fourteenth studio album, Foregone, in 2023.
+In Flames has been nominated for ten Swedish Grammis Awards winning seven of them, including "Hard Rock/Metal Album of the Year" category in 2005 for Soundtrack to Your Escape, 2007 for Come Clarity, 2009 for A Sense of Purpose, and most recently in 2024 for Foregone.